You are currently viewing 10 Ways To Practice Mindfulness In Your Everyday Life | Mindful Living – How To Be Mindful Everyday

 Meditation is something people often struggle with especially, beginners.

-Just sit in silence and close your eyes.
-Be with yourself.
-You don’t have to do this exercise for a long period of time, just 5 minutes a day is a good way to start practicing this mindful meditation.
+You don’t have to do this exercise for a long period, just 5 minutes a day is a good way to start practising this mindful meditation.

 Take deep breaths, concentrate on your breathing, and check in with yourself.
 Notice the sensation of your body when you pull in the air and release it.